 Covenant is aware that we are responsible to those outside of our campus, and outside of our little neighborhood in Garden Ridge.
 We are exploring what it means to bear Christ’s presence in the world, and to partner with other Christians in the San Antonio area, and literally around the world.
 We have an ongoing relationship with an orphanage in Moldova, with the Banjara people of India, and we work closely with a justice initiative in the Democratic Republic of Eastern Congo.
 Our members travel to Congo and Moldova, and friends and representatives from those missions visit us as well.
 We find God, already at work, overseas.
 Ours is to simply join in as we are able.
 For us, our small physical presence in Garden Ridge need not confine us.

-We have been blessed with gifted senior pastors over the years—Kenny Wood, Gordon Atkinson, Kyndall Rothaus, interim Greg Richards, and Natalie Webb, our current pastor.
+We have been blessed with gifted senior pastors over the years, including Gordon Atkinson, Kyndall Rothaus, interim Greg Richards, and our current pastor, Natalie Webb.

 If you have questions about Covenant, we’d be happy to answer them.
 Come by on a Sunday morning, or anytime you see Ben or one of the members mowing the grass.
 We like a good conversation.